-Source: CSXT, Virginia
+Source: CSX, Virginia

-The second-oldest component is the Louisa Railroad.
+The oldest Virginia-based component of CSX is the Richmond, Fredericksburg, and Potomac (RF&P) Railroad, chartered in 1834.
+The second-oldest component of today's CSX railroad is the Louisa Railroad.
 That line began in 1836, with its main business being the transport of farm products from farms in the Piedmont to Richmond.
 Starting in 1849, it became the Virginia Central.

 the Chesapeake and Ohio trains stopped in Gordonsville, where passengers bought fried chicken